humprey0123/Life-Planner-App/README.md

-# Life-Planner-App
-Using REACT and CSS
 # Life Planner App

-A personal productivity dashboard built with React.
+A personal productivity dashboard built with React and CSS.
 This app helps users manage their daily life through Tasks, Goals, and Events.
 It’s fully responsive and designed to reflect a real-world user scenario.

 ## Features